Music-Bot-for-Jitsi/Jimmi/docs/ARCHITECTURE.md

 ### Deno

 We use [deno.land](https://deno.land), the evolution of Node.js, as runtime for our TypeScript backend.
 Compared to [Node.js](https://nodejs.org/en/), Deno allows for much greater granularity when it comes to security permissions and has a good *secure-by-default*-rule set to limit what applications can do if no special permissions given.
+For deployment, we use the [deno compiler](https://deno.land/manual/tools/compiler) to provide a simple executable file that can run Jimmi without installation on all main platforms (Windows, Linux & macOS).
+The executable will run the backend and serve the static frontend.

 ### Svelte